OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

 implementation for ZODB that supports multiple clients through the use of a SQL server.
 It is an alternative to ZEO.
-In addition to pushing even more work out to individual clients instead of a central server (conflict resolution is performed by RelStorage clients, but on a ZEO server) it can use the underlying capabilities of of the SQL server to handle replication, backups, and fault-tolerance.
+In addition to pushing even more work out to individual clients instead of a central server (conflict resolution is performed by each individual RelStorage client, compared to in a single thread on a shared ZEO server for all connected clients) it can use the underlying capabilities of of the SQL server to handle replication, backups, and fault-tolerance.
 Importantly, it also supports a history-free database, reducing the need for storage space, packing, and garbage collection.
+Anecdotally, it is usually faster than ZEO on top of a file storage.

 Amazon's `Relational Database Service <http://aws.amazon.com/rds/>`_ (RDS) is a fully managed SQL service, supporting MySQL, Oracle, and SQL